amanzi/amanzi/spack/README.md

 The following steps have been carried out on `piquillo`.

-First, type the following command:
+First, type the following command (if you don't already have it in your environment):
 ```
 export http_proxy=proxyout:8080
 export https_proxy=$http_proxy
 ```
+Then, load the module `gcc/11.2.0` and then do a `spack compiler find` to be able to use `%gcc@11.2.0`.

-Add the following spec to the packages.yaml file:
+Next, add the following spec to the packages.yaml file:
 ```
   openmpi:
     externals: